User Guides

 Articles

-When using the Google Analytics Add-On, this merge tag returns the number of the page from which the user has navigated.
+When using the Google Analytics Add-On, this merge tag returns the number of the page the user is currently viewing.